xcp-ng/xcp-ng-build-env/README.md

 want to use a specific container runtime, set `XCPNG_OCI_RUNNER` to the docker-compatible command to use (typically `podman` or `docker`).

+You'll need to install git-lfs to be able to download the source tarballs from git, otherwise when running xcp-ng-dev, it won't be able to extract the sources.

 ## Building the container image(s)

 You need one container image per target version of XCP-ng.